 As the evenings start to turn cooler, those darn stink bugs will be coming out of the trees and bushes looking for a warmer place to roost and overwinter.

-Originating from China, stink bugs were initially discovered in the US in Allentown PA in 1998.
-They are found mostly in eastern PA, but have been regularly spreading throughout the eastern United States.
+Originating from China, stink bugs were initially discovered in 1988 in the US in Allentown, PA.
+They are found mostly in eastern PA but have been regularly spreading throughout the eastern United States.

-Stinkbugs have an armor like shaped body which varies in color from light beige to dark brown.
-They have scent glands situated on the bottom of its thorax and on its belly which produces a strong odor as a defense mechanism, therefore the name stink bug.
-As the weather starts to turn cooler, especially in the evenings, they start to move to overwintering sites generally into homes and other secured structures.
-They can flatten themselves as thin as a sheet of paper to gain access so sealing up your house is a good defense.
-Fix any damaged screens on windows or doors, use silicone-latex or silicone caulk to seal in the cracks around siding, doorframes and if there are any other openings.
-Remove window air conditioners, an easy and common entry point for stink bugs.
-Check your siding and soffits for any loose or missing pieces and seal up any cracks.
-We can also spray the exterior of your home as a deterrent to keep them from roosting on your house.
+Stink bugs have an armor-like shaped body that varies in color from light beige to dark brown.
+A stink bug has a scent gland situated on the bottom of its thorax and its belly.
+It produces a strong odor as a defense mechanism, therefore the name stink bug.
+As the weather starts to turn cooler, especially in the evenings, they start to move to overwintering sites, generally into homes and other secured structures.
+They can flatten themselves as thin as a sheet of paper to gain access, so sealing up your house is a good defense.

 If they do find a way into your house, don't panic.
 They do not harm humans or create structural damage.
-They don't multiply while overwintering and if they do come into your living space will die with 24-48 hours.
+They don't multiply while overwintering.
+If they do come into your house, they will die with 24-48 hours.
 You can remove them by using your hand or use a shop vac or vacuum cleaner to remove them.